Getting Started With Artificial Lights for Food Photography

 Artificial Light Myths

 A lot of natural light photographers think that artificial light is complicated.
 I understand this thinking, because I used to think the same thing.
-But, it’s just a little extra gear with a little extra setup involved.
-After you set things up once, the assumption that artificial light is complicated goes right out the window.
+But, the truth is that it’s just a little extra gear with a little extra setup involved.
+And, once you set up your light a couple of times, you’ll realize it’s really not complicated at all.

 Check out the tomato images below.
 Can you tell which tomato image below was shot with natural light vs. artificial light? 😉